-Drag it to a stage when you want to trigger the workflow on entry or exit of the stage.
-The workflow component must be based on the same primary entity as the stage.
+- Drag it to a stage when you want to trigger the workflow on entry or exit of the stage.
+The workflow component must be based on the same primary table as the stage.

-Drag it to the Global Workflow item when you want to trigger the workflow when the process is activated or when the process is archived (when the status changes to Completed or Abandoned).
-The workflow component must be based on the same primary entity as the process.
+- Drag it to the Global Workflow item when you want to trigger the workflow when the process is activated or when the process is archived (when the status changes to Completed or Abandoned).
+The workflow component must be based on the same primary table as the process.

 Select the workflow, and then set properties in the Properties tab:

-Search for an existing on-demand active workflow that matches the stage entity or create a new workflow by selecting New.
+- Search for an existing on-demand active workflow that matches the stage table or create a new workflow by selecting New.